Permissions and security

 Do you support individual file locking?
 Yes, but it is implemented through the none pattern.
 File locking has proven to provide logistical authoring challenges when implemented in the past.
 We encourage you to use the none pattern, lean on versioning, preview permissions, and snapshots to accomplish the same goals as file locking.

-Developer documentation
+Developer reference

-You will find a much more thorough walkthrough of all permission options available while also covering more complex use cases.
+For more comprehensive documentation, please see our developer wiki regarding ACLs.
+You will find a thorough reference of all permission options available while also covering more complex use cases.